 Synthesis helped us explain the similarities and differences of teacher professionalism.
 When the collective contexts of the four axes of teacher professionalism were compared, we could scrutinize the interactive dynamics between the beginners' self-identity, their knowledge about the work contexts and the support provided in the workplace work in different versions of collective memories.
 The collective memories of Sue and Carol showed that they suffered as they failed to achieve a professional identity which could harmonize with their substantial self-identity.
 Compliance could not harmonize the situational self-identities with their substantial self, as they wanted to preserve their strong substantial self-identity.
 Specifically Carol gave up hope of changing the school whereas Sue physically withdrew herself from the school community.
-Restricted participation in the school was an attempt to preserve their self-identity.
-The unfulfilled goal of service ethics to students and the disharmony between substantial and professional selves contributed to a developing detachment from the school.
+Restricted participation in the school was an attempt to preserve their self-identities and the disharmony between substantial and professional selves contributed to a developing detachment from the school.
 These characteristics are distinctive different from those of 'The Strategic.'